OSINT Tools We Use in SOC

 Use X-Ray Contact

 Data aggregator X-Ray Contact can help the SOC team streamline the task of verifying someone’s identity.
-The service works with 4 information channels: image, name, phone number and email address.
-No matter which one of these data types you have at hand, you can look up a person using the “Search” tab.
+The service works with 5 information channels: Image, Socials, Name, Phone Number and Email Address as well as Username Check.
+No matter which one of these data types you have at hand, you can look up a person using the “Platform” tab.

 Start searching